IE-482-582/Final-Project---Maze-Runners/README.md

 cd ~/catkin_ws/src/multi_robot/launch
 roslaunch multi_robot main.launch
 ```
+*NOTE - Crosscheck whether in main.launch file cutom_world.world is there*
 ## Adding Voice commands to the turtlebots by using Pocketsphinx

 - First install pocketsphinx package.
 Open a new terminal window.